selvaje/spatial-ecology-blog_old/wp-content/plugins/fancybox-for-wordpress/readme.txt

 If you enjoy using FancyBox lightbox for WordPress please leave a [positive feedback](https://wordpress.org/support/plugin/fancybox-for-wordpress/reviews/?filter=5).
 We are committed to make it the best lightbox plugin for WordPress.

 == Changelog ==

+= 3.2.6 =
+* Admin bar overfloat fix
+* Tooltip description bug fix
+* Add option for caption hide/show

+= 3.2.5 =
+* Fix title hide/show option
+* Fix extra height on lightbox image wrapper

+= 3.2.4 =
+* Removed dashboard news widget

+= 3.2.3 =
+* Fix for mobile close on content click
+* Fix for mobile close on overlay click

+= 3.2.2 =
+* Fix for padding issue when title inside position
+* Fix for title color when title is set to inside position

+= 3.2.1 =
+* Update toggles
+* Added new option to make a gallery for each gutenberg gallery block

+= 3.2.0 =
+* Admin UI minor update
+* Removed unneeded ie css file
+* Added option in Behaviour tab to exclude links that target .pdf files from being displayed in the lightbox

 = 3.1.9 =
 * Replace $.fancebox with $.fancyboxforwp.